-Unless you find yourself saying “my organization is too successful,” you probably want to increase traffic on your website.
+Unless you find yourself saying “my organization is too successful,” you no doubt want to bring new and repeat traffic to your website.
 Increased traffic means increased awareness, increased interactions via downloads and newsletter sign-ups, and hopefully, increased sales.

 The best way to increase traffic on your website is with a multi-pronged approach.
-By considering all five types of traffic listed below, you will not only increase website traffic, but increase traffic that is relevant.
+By considering all five types of traffic listed below, you will not only increase website traffic, but increase traffic that is directly relevant to your business.

 But first thing is first, have you determined a baseline?
 To increase website visitors, you have to know how many visitors you currently have.
 The best way to do this is to sign-up for and plug-in Google Analytics – it’s completely free and totally rad.

 Bonus tip: Use Google’s Campaign URL Builder to better track your website traffic

 Once Google Analytics is properly set-up, it’s time to review the various sources of traffic and create a plan to increase website traffic.
 Let’s start plotting.

 1. Direct Traffic

 Definition: When someone enters your URL in the search bar or has it bookmarked; in other words, they go directly to your website

 Direct traffic can be a good measure of brand awareness – if people are going directly to your site that sells shoes rather than searching for a company that sells shoes, that means they are aware of your brand.

 Suggestions on how to increase direct traffic to website: